Maritime

 The Certificate of Aluminium Welding, issued by Bureau Veritas Solutions Marine & Offshore, is obtained after completing the course and passing the qualification examination.

-Course code: AST-003
+Course code: TQ_010

 Course type: E-learning course